 Identity and access governance Identity and access governance tools establish a lifecycle process that allows business owners of identities to have comprehensive governance of identities and access requests.
 It allows organizations to identify access risks and make sure access meets organization policies.

-HarvardKey HarvardKey is a new, unified login credential for users across the Harvard Community, supported by the service that authenticates users of online applications created by or affiliated with Harvard.
+HarvardKey HarvardKey is a unified login credential for users across the Harvard Community, supported by the service that authenticates users of online applications created by or affiliated with Harvard.
 Authenticating with HarvardKey verifies users’ identities in order to allow them to access applications; to do this, the user provides a unique login name (in the form of an email address) and confirms that identity by submitting the correct password.
 Two-step verification (see below) is available with HarvardKey for an extra level of security assurance.

 Identity management The processes and solutions that provide for the creation and management of user information.